deepmodeling/abacus-develop/docs/quick_start/hands_on.md

 mixing_beta             0.7
 ```

 Now we can use the same `KPT` and `STRU` file as above.
-Run this optimization example, the optimized structure will appear under the directory `OUT.MgO` with the name of `` and ``.
+Run this optimization example, the final optimized structure will appear under the directory `OUT.MgO` with the name of `STRU_NOW.cif`.